What is PTSD?

 - Intrusive Memories: People with PTSD sometimes have flashbacks, obsessive thoughts, and nightmares about the trauma they experienced.
 These thoughts can be so intense that it feels like they are reliving the event.

-- Changes in Emotional and Physical Reactions: Living with PTSD can cause some people to be on-edge and on-guard all of the time.
+- Changes in Emotional and Physical Reactions: Living with PTSD can cause some people to be on edge and on guard all of the time.
 This can make a person easily startled.
+Someone experiencing reactive symptoms may have trouble sleeping or concentrating.
+They may also start to participate in unhealthy behaviors such as using alcohol or street drugs to cope.

-- Avoidance: The fear that the trauma causes can make some people with PTSD completely avoid anything at-all related to the triggering event.
-This avoidance can be so severe that people cannot go back to work, social events, or anywhere public.
+- Avoidance: The fear that the trauma causes can make some people with PTSD completely avoid anything at all related to the triggering event.
+This avoidance can be so severe that people cannot go to work, social events, or anywhere in public.

-- Changes in Thinking and Mood: People with PTSD sometimes have persistent negative thoughts about themselves, others, or the world more generally.
+- Changes in Thinking and Mood: People with PTSD sometimes have persistent negative thoughts about themselves, others, or the world around them.
 They may also experience extremely low or negative moods.
-These symptoms can cause issues with relationships and memory.
+These symptoms can cause issues with relationships, memory, and daily life.

 Patients living with PTSD can have one of these types of symptoms or many.
 Some triggers are more likely to cause specific types of symptoms.
-For example, combat veterans may be more likely to be easily startled.
+For example, combat veterans may be more likely to be easily startled by a sudden noise or movement.

 PTSD and Comorbid Disorders

 Sometimes, people live with PTSD and no other coexisting conditions.
-However, research shows that the vast majority of people with PTSD live with other mental health disorders as well.
+However, research shows that the vast majority of people with PTSD live with other cooccurring (also known as “comorbid”) mental health disorders.
 Most commonly, people with PTSD also live with:

-The frequent occurrence of coexisting disorders highlights the need for people with PTSD to get high-quality, comprehensive mental health care.
+The frequent occurrence of coexisting disorders highlights the need for people with PTSD to get high-quality, comprehensive mental health care to help them deal with their current and underlying issues.

 Treatment Options for PTSD